 The epigraph at the beginning of my book, Literary Hypertext, is that of the Canadian researcher Marshall McLuhan, “We look at the present through the rear-view mirror.
 We march backward into the future.”
 McLuhan was referring to the quick technological developments, of which we are continually trying to catch up with.
 That is precisely how I’m feeling about life in general — the feeling that every progress that has been made suddenly goes backward.

 For instance, driving-culture in Israel; Since Israelis started driving abroad, there has been a tremendous improvement in road culture.
 Drivers say thanks to each other, allow to fit-in, let other drivers park and wait patiently, and stopped honking all the time.
 But last week I was dumbfounded.
 I drove innocently along one of Tel Aviv’s main streets.
 Suddenly, the green light turned yellow, and I stopped.
 The car behind me went over to the next lane, right along with me, and the driver started screaming.
-When I rolled down my window, it turned out that he was yelling at me, his throat hoarse and his face contorted with anger, “Why did you stop?”
+When I rolled down my window, it turned out that he was yelling at me, his throat hoarse and his face contorted with hatred, “Why did you stop?”
 “It changed to yellow,” I said.
 “So what, you could have crossed!”
 He kept screaming in a violent attempt to scare me.

 The same is true for hatred and racism — for instance, the issue of Mizrahim (Sephardi Jews) vs. Ashkenazim (European Jews).
 The discrimination of Mizrahim was a massive issue in the sixties and seventies with the establishment of the Black Panthers movement.
 It subsided and calmed down towards the end of the 1990s.
 It was revived, even though so many Sephardim are married to Ashkenazim and vice versa.
 Politicians refuse to let the issue go away, as we can see today in America.
 Donald Trump sets ablaze the hatred of Jews, Afro-Americans, and every person that is not a white Christian.
 This plays on the deepest fear of people, fear of diversity.

 The same is true in the USA.
 It seemed that the achievements of Martin Luther King and Rosa Parks reached their peak with Obama’s election as President of the United States.
 As though the relationship between “blacks” and “whites,” “slaves and gentlemen,” as Michelle Obama aptly defined, got a new start and racism subsided.
-However, the horrifying reports of the continued murder of “blacks” by quick-trigger “white” policemen, and the shocking murder of “white” policemen by “black” people tell a different story.
-Trump’s election for president is explained as a reaction to Obama’s government, a return to white supremacy, and there is no doubt that he has raised the level of racism against all minorities, including Jews, to new heights.
+However, the horrifying reports of the continued murder of “blacks” by quick-trigger “white” policemen, and the shocking death of “white” policemen by “black” people tell a different story.
+Trump’s election for president is explained as a reaction to Obama’s government, a return to white supremacy, and there is no doubt that he has raised the level of racism and hate against all minorities, including Jews, to new heights.

 Marshall McLuhan was the head of the Center for Culture and Technology at the University of Toronto.
 He was the prophet who predicted the digital technology revolution.
 One of his most outstanding ideas was that technology allows for the expansion of man’s abilities and senses.
 For example, the radio is an extension of the sense of hearing, television is an extension of the sense of vision, and the computer is an extension of the brain, etc. McLuhan coined the term “global village” in which we live today.
 He claimed that the media caused “too many people to know too much about each other.”
 Thus, the media, in his opinion, make us more responsible and more accountable for each other!
 Nevertheless, nowadays, we see the exact opposite situation.
-The media empowers negative feelings – fear, racism, and violence.
+The media empowers negative feelings – fear, hate, racism, and violence.

 The last word: “America preaches integration and practices segregation” Malcolm X